tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 	</code>
 </pre>

-It is also worth noting, if you don&#8217;t want your logins to be overwritten each time you execute this command, specify the -append flag and dbatools will pop the logins onto the end of the existing file, but if the login already exists in the file dbatools will not tell you about it, it will just keep adding.
+It is also worth noting, if you don't want your logins to be overwritten each time you execute this command, specify the -append flag and dbatools will pop the logins onto the end of the existing file, but if the login already exists in the file dbatools will not tell you about it, it will just keep adding.

 #### Databases